Saturday, November 30, 2024

 What I suspect is that many women, even obviously intelligent ones like Dr Solomon, can struggle with self-awareness.
 Their sense of self is centred more in their thoughts and feelings, rather than in the directing power of the mind standing above them, and so it is those thoughts and feelings they need validated to feel secure and "seen" in who they are.

-It is not that Dr Solomon does not have self-awareness, but, as she herself puts it, when experiencing "tension" the emotions would take over and she would struggled to regulate them, so that her partner would no longer be perceived to be "distinct" but would be "merged".
+It is not that Dr Solomon does not have self-awareness, but, as she herself puts it, when experiencing "tension" the emotions would take over and she would struggle to regulate them, so that her partner would no longer be perceived to be "distinct" but would be "merged".

 Note too the way that Dr Solomon talks about truth.
 She talks about "my truth".
 Even in her attempt to improve her understanding, the best she can offer is to try to balance out her truth with his truth.
 She is caught in a kind of subjectivism that is different to the way that men generally think about things.
 Most men would not say "well, this is my truth" - it would not make sense to men to pitch things this way.
 There is a truth that the reasoning power is trying to grasp, so there is either truth or falsity in doing so.